Auburn teen allegedly “harbored animosity” towards future step-mom prior to murder

 Court documents obtained by News 3 indicate the teen Murder suspect, 16-year-old Ross McFarland allegedly harbored animosity towards the victim, 66-year-old Martha White for getting engaged to Ross’ father, a prominent East Alabama physician, soon after Ross’ mother passed away.

-News 3 is learning apparently a friend of the teen witnessed the deadly shooting at the families home along Burke Place in Auburn.
+A source close to the investigation tells News 3 that a friend of McFarland witnessed the deadly shooting at the family’s home along Burke Place in Auburn.

+Ross McFarland was born a female, however, identifies as a male.
+McFarland is being held without bond as a female, according to detention records.

 “On or about October 17, 2019, Auburn Police responded to (REDACTED) Alabama in reference to an unresponsive female later identified as Martha Jones White who was laying on the floor suffering from an apparent gunshot wound to the face.
 White was pronounced deceased at the scene.
 During the investigation, Ross Jonathan McFarland was developed as a suspect.
 White was currently engaged to Ross’s father, John McFarland.
 While interviewing John McFarland it was discovered that there was a missing Smith & Wesson .40 caliber handgun from the residence.
 A witness, a close friend of Ross McFarland, was later located and advised they were in the residence earlier and she witnessed Ross shoot the victim when she turned her head to look away from Ross.
 According to the witness, Ross picked up the shell casing and they left the scene.
 The witness also stated that Ross harbored animosity towards White for being engaged to his father in such a short time after his mother’s death.”